nanobox-io/nanobox-guides/articles/ruby/create-dev-env.md

-# Create a Ruby Dev Environment
+# Create a Ruby Environment

 Creating a Ruby environment and app with Nanobox is done in a few simple steps.